l33tname/blog/_posts/2014-01-08-Firefox-Cipher-Suites.md

 layout: post
 ---

-What is a ciphre suite?
+What is a cipher suite?
 This is a named combination of authentication, encryption, and message authentication code (MAC) algorithms which is used for TLS and SSL.
-And many of these ciphre suite are by default in your Browser and known as insecure.
+And many of these cipher suite are by default in your Browser and known as insecure.

 The nice thing about this is you can fix these really fast.